The Battle of Britain

 However, none of these excellent authors seem to have grasped the bigger picture.
 Namely that the ‘Battle of Britain’ should never have been fought in the way it was.
 It was an utter nonsense to have a single fighter based in Kent for example, except for a few dedicated to low-level interception duties.
 Our fighters should have been based just outside of the ‘range ring’ of the Me.109.
 The proof being that when the decision was made to bomb London, the Luftwaffe bombers suffered such appalling losses, they reverted to night time operations.
 Which left us defenceless in the air.

 A NEW LOOK

-The Luftwaffe formated over France before crossing the Channel, with their fighters up to 30,000ft.
+The main thrust of the Luftwaffe formated over France before crossing the Channel, with their fighters up to 30,000ft.
 This meant that their single-engine fighters, (the Me.109), had almost no fuel left to engage in combat over London.
 The twin-engine Me.110 had longer range, but was no match for a battle-hardened Hurricane or Spitfire pilot.

 SOME HAD OTHER IDEAS

 Oddly enough, those pilots tasked with attacking the bomber stream, which flew at lower levels, stood more chance of success, especially if adopting the highly dangerous head-on tactic.
 But this required very skilful flying of course….and a lot of luck.
 It does appear that all to often another dangerous part of the sortie was trying to return to base, ammunition exhausted, pilot exhausted, and very often with a damaged aircraft.
 Knowing full well that those Luftwaffe fighter pilots who had the nerve to stay high, now had a sitting duck to attack.
 And the British ack-ack crews also trying to shoot them down to cope with.

 CUTTING TO THE QUICK